capy-language/capy/README.md

 y = x; // ERROR!
 Imaginary != i32 :(
 ```

-You can alias a type by simply assigning it to a variable.
+If you don't use the `distinct` keyword, and simply assign a type to a variable, you've just created a type alias!

 ```cpp
 My_Int :: i32;